khaosluis/The-Energynator/README.md

 The _comis_ variable is has a fixed value and gives the _importevale_ product, that's the value of the redeemable voucher.
 The code then returns and output table with the specific catalog products with their individual quantitites and prices, that have to be bought in order to be equal to the _importevale_ product (the voucher).

+To run locally:
+-Download the .xlsx table and the .nb or .wl files and put them into a folder name _x_ -On the Wolfram command _SetDirectory[]_ that's on the .nb and .wl files, put the name of your folder with quotes and inside the brackets.
+-Input the value in euro cents.
+-On the _restriccionCantidad = Thread[Total[varsSubconjunto] <= 3]_ field, you can change the value to another integer number, this will be the maximum of diferent products for _THE ENERGYNATOR_ to choose among the table.
+-On Wolfram Mathematica menu bar, click Run -> Run Notebook.
+-_Voilà_!
+At the end of the code, look for the output table that give the products, with their quantities and individual retail prices in euros.

 ### WHAT THIS MODEL ACTUALLY DOES
 *THE ENERGYNATOR* imports a local table on .csv, .xml, .xlsx... formats, separates columns into the string values column vector _nombres_ and the numeric values columns vector _precios_, then does a random sampling _combiRandom_ of vector precios resulting on a subset _preciosSubconjunto_ with equal _precios_ length.